 never sit if you can dance:

-leSSONS FROM BABE
+leSSONS FROM My mother, Babe

 “This book is a jewel.
 Never has a quirky mother-daughter memoir seemed so fresh and entertaining.
 Everyone will wish they’d had a mother named Babe."